Headphones: Circumaural

 Circumaural headphones have large pads that surround the outer ear.

-Circumaural headphones (sometimes called full size headphones or over-ear headphones) have circular or ellipsoid earpads that encompass the ears.
+Circumaural headphones (sometimes called full size headphones or over-ear headphones) have circular or oval earpads that encompass the ears.
 Because these headphones completely surround the ear, circumaural headphones can be designed to fully seal against the head to attenuate external noise.
-Because of their size, circumaural headphones can be heavy and there are some sets that weigh over 500 g.
+Because of their size, circumaural headphones can be heavy.
 Ergonomic headband and earpad design is required to reduce discomfort resulting from weight.
-These are commonly used by drummers in recording.